raghebbenhamouda/CloudCertNotes/README.md

     - For distribution of files
     - Enhanced security with CloudFront Origin Access Identity (OAI) as IAM Roles
     - Can be used as a way to upload files to S3
+    - to access your S3 buckets the edge location is going to use an OAI, it's an IAM role for your CloudFront origin.
+And using that role is going to access your S3 buckets and the bucket policy is going to accept.
 - Custom Origin (HTTP)
     - Application Load Balancer ⇒ Security group needs to allow Edge Location IP traffic
     - EC2 Instance ⇒ Security group needs to allow Edge Location IP traffic
     - S3 Website (must enable S3 static website hosting)
     - Any HTTP backend

+## CloudFront at a high level

+- The client will send an HTTP request directly into CloudFront,  then the edge location will forward the request to your origin and that includes the query strings.
+-The edge location will cache the response and return the response back to our clients.
+-The next time another client makes a similar request, the edge location will first look into the cache before forwarding the request to the origin.

+## CloudFront vs S3 Cross Region Replication:

+- CloudFront:
+    - Global Edge network
+    - Files are cached for a TTL (maybe a day)
+    - **Great for caching static content that must be available everywhere**
+- S3 Cross Region Replication:
+    - Must be setup for each region you want replication to happen
+    - Files are updated in near real-time
+    - Read only
+    - **Great for dynamic content that needs to be available at low-latency in few regions**

 ## CloudFront Signed URL/Cookie